tegacodes/Dark-Ecology-Studio/work-reading-schedule.md

 ###Part 1: Infrastructure Taxonomies
 ####1.
 29th August
+*Homework due on Sep 12th:*

+* Reading through course materials
+* Prepare a 1 page literature review on your system of infrastructure.
+Refer to the supplementary readings and resources relating to your system and how it is used.
+Scope the components that you will cover in your chapter/section of the guide.
+What will you be including and excluding?
+What do you not know?
+What do you need to find out? (due in pdf format in week 2)
+* Review field guide example and come to class ready to discuss and plan.
 * Set up your blog, write your first post in response to the readings this week.
 Send me a link to your blog.
+* Do readings for next two weeks

 ####5th Sept - Labor day, no class.
 *Readings Due*